-Despite the Brazilian government's engagement to promote imports from outside of Mercosur, 99.99 percent of corn imports last season came from Paraguay and Argentina.
+Despite the Brazilian government's engagement to promote imports from outside of Mercosur, 99.16 percent of corn imports from January to August 2023 came from Paraguay.
 FAS Brasilia does not anticipate significant volumes of corn from outside Mercosur to enter the Brazilian market this season.